pnp/powershell/Documentation/Add-PnPField.md

 ```

 ## DESCRIPTION
-Adds a field to a list or as a site column
+Adds a field (a column) to a list or as a site column.
+To add a column of type Managed Metadata use the Add-PnPTaxonomyField cmdlet.

 ## EXAMPLES